fbucci1/hivemigration/README.md

 1. HiveMigrate executes all remaining scripts so the schema/database structure reaches the level you desire.

-   HIVE schema can be migrated to a predefined version or to the latest version available.
-It is just up to you.

 # Example

 1. Download the repository to your computer.